TalariaSoftware/ncmanager-help/minutes/index.md

 that the minutes
 for neighborhood council
 board meetings
-note how the neighborhood council counts abstentions.[^boncabstentions]:
+specify how the neighborhood council counts abstentions.[^boncabstentions]:

 Most neighborhood councils